nus-cs2103-AY2122S2/ip/docs/README.md

 ### Archiving the current task list - `Archive`

-Saves all current entries in the task list in the file `bob_archive.txt`.
+Saves all current entries in the task list in the file `bob_archive.txt` in the same directory that `bob.jar` is saved in.
 Removes all entries from the list afterwards.

 Format: `archive`